Healthdirect Free Australian health advice you can count on.

 • Goitre can also affect the amount of thyroid hormone that you make.

-• There are several causes, and your treatment will depend on the cause of your goitre.
+• There are several causes of goitre, and your treatment will depend on the cause.

 What is goitre?

 Goitre is an enlarged thyroid gland.
 The thyroid gland is a butterfly-shaped gland at the base of your neck.
-It secretes thyroid hormones, which are needed for:
+It makes thyroid hormones, which are needed for:

 • normal brain growth in children

 Goitre is a sign that there is something wrong with your thyroid gland.
-It is more common in females than males.
+It’s more common in females than males.

 What are the symptoms of goitre?

-Goitre can show as an obvious lump or swelling at the bottom of your neck.
+Goitre can show as an obvious lump or swelling in your neck.
 Goitres are usually painless, but it can feel sore or tender around your thyroid area.

 In some people, goitre causes no symptoms.

-A large goitre can press on your windpipe or your oesophagus (food pipe, or 'gullet').
-This can:
+A large goitre can press on your windpipe or your oesophagus (food pipe).
+This can cause:

-If you have goitre, you might also have too much thyroid hormone (hyperthyroidism) or too little thyroid hormone (hypothyroidism).
+If you have goitre, you might also have:

 What causes goitre?